LDTI-UON/apeg_documentation/docs/index.md

 #### <u>SPA Mode</u> ####
 The SPA mode compares the each team members' self assessment against the rating given by the rest of the group.
+SPA mode is best

 This mode uses equations developed by [Willey, Freeman and Gardner (2010)](http://www.tandfonline.com/doi/full/10.1080/03043797.2010.490577?scroll=top&needAccess=true) at UTS, Sydney, Australia.

+__When to use SPA mode__

+SPA mode is best used when the instructor would like to give students a group mark for an artefact they have produced.
+The SPA score generated is then used as a multiplier of the group mark for each individual in the group.
+High and low contributors to group work are therefore awarded according to their perceived group contribution.

+__Details__

-The SPA mode provides multiplier for instructors to apply to group work scores and a Self Assessment to Peer Assessment (SAPA) factor as a feedback score to students.
+The SPA mode provides a multiplier for instructors to apply to group work scores and a Self Assessment to Peer Assessment (SAPA) factor as a feedback score to students.

 A SPA score equal to or greater than 1.0 indicates the student contributed the maximum amount possible, based on the rest of the group's ratings, to the group work.